Easy Ideas for Family Meals and Game Time

 - Obviously, everyone should gather around the table.

-- It does not have to be fancy.
-In fact, sandwiches, corny dogs, or whatever you have is just as great at the table as it is elsewhere.
+- It does not have to be a fancy dinner party.
+In fact, simple meals are just as good: sandwiches, corny dogs, or whatever you have is just as great at the table as it is elsewhere.

 Enjoying Family Game Time

-We love playing games together.
+Our family loves playing games together.
 Some family members can get very competitive when games are involved!
 When the kids were small, Jay taught them that you don’t always win.
 LOL!
-There were some great lessons in our game times as well as other benefits.
-Just from my observation (nothing scientific), here are some of the benefits I have seen come from family game time:

 - Families have fun together.